Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVMOSDisk.md

 - Attach.
 Specify this option to create a virtual machine from a specialized disk.
 When you specify this option, do not specify the *SourceImageUri* parameter.
-Instead, use the Set-AzureRmVMSourceImage cmdlet.
+Instead, use the Set-AzVMSourceImage cmdlet.
 You must also use the use the *Windows* or *Linux* parameters to tell the azure platform the type of the operating system on the VHD.
 The *VhdUri* parameter is enough to tell the azure platform the location of the disk to attach.
 - FromImage.
 Specify this option to create a virtual machine from a platform image or a generalized user image.
-In the case of a generalized user image, you also need to specify the *SourceImageUri* parameter and either the *Windows* or *Linux* parameters to tell the Azure platform the location and type of the operating system disk VHD instead of using the **Set-AzureRmVMSourceImage** cmdlet.
+In the case of a generalized user image, you also need to specify the *SourceImageUri* parameter and either the *Windows* or *Linux* parameters to tell the Azure platform the location and type of the operating system disk VHD instead of using the **Set-AzVMSourceImage** cmdlet.
 In the case of a platform image, the *VhdUri* parameter is sufficient.
 - Empty.